-DISRUPTIVE PATTERNS featuring Kathryn Blumke, Allyson Reynolds and Jemima Wyman is on Pine Rivers Art Gallery (Unit 7/199 Gympie Road, Strathpine) from 16 September – 11 November.
+DISRUPTIVE PATTERNS featuring Kathryn Blumke, Allyson Reynolds and Jemima Wyman is on at Pine Rivers Art Gallery (Unit 7/199 Gympie Road, Strathpine) until 11th November.
 Camouflage, with its roots in nature and art, is an example of the powerful role patterning plays in visual perception.
 The same can be said of the sophisticated mark-making techniques found in the abstractions of Kathryn Blumke, the macro-observations of Allyson Reynolds and the optical references by Jemima Wyman.
 The three artists, with distinct styles, come together to challenge ideas around the purpose of pattern for attention and reinvention.
-Exhibition developed by Moreton Bay Regional Council.
-P: (07) 3480 6941.
+P: 07) 3480 6941.
 E: PineRivers.Gallery@moretonbay.qld.gov.au

 USQ Artsworx celebrates 35 years of the McGregor Winter School, Toowoomba.
 Dates for the Summer Arts Retreat are 7-13 January 2018.
 Workshops offered in a variety of skills – examples include OBJECT MAKING with Keith Lo Bue; LEATHER SHOEMAKING with Jackie Orme Ward & Adrian Lockwood; BASKETRY with Jillian Culey & MILLINERY with Alison Clark.
 Details from www.artsworx.com.au

-STATE OF THE ART QUILT 2017 (SOTAq17) had Sue Duffy as a Juror and will feature at the Brisbane Craft and Quilt Fair, 4-8 October, 2017.
-It will then be shown at Dogwood Crossings Art Gallery in Miles, Jan-March 2018.
+STATE OF THE ART QUILT 2017 (SOTAq17) had Sue Duffy as a Juror will be shown at Dogwood Crossings Art Gallery in Miles, Jan-March 2018.
 See the Queensland Quilters Inc website: www.qldquilters.com/

 The Gold Coast will host the 21st Commonwealth Games in April 2018.
 Hence the theme for the 2018 2Q October Quilt Show will be Medallion. www.qldquilters.com/